aemresafak/Filter-Maker-iOS/README.md

 ###### User can use their filter to filter any photo in their library and can save the filtered photo to their library.
 <img src="https://user-images.githubusercontent.com/59789023/207396988-5a047bbe-11d0-4346-9dfc-34e5def94231.png" width="30%">

+### Technical Details
+  This project is mostly implemented using Swift programming language and SwiftUI library.
+For implementing filters, MetalPetal library was used.
+Some custom filters were created using Metal programming language.
+This project follows MVVM architecture standards, each screen comes with its ViewModel.

+###### Some of the Other Concepts in This Project
+- Permission Handling (For accessing and writing to PhotosLibrary)
+- Creating custom views from scratch
+- Codable protocol, saving filters as JSON to internal storage